What Do Temporal Graph Learning Models Learn?: Discussion

-\subheader{Limitations.} Overall, we conducted a very extensive set of experiments across the eight graph properties that we evaluated for.
-Yet, given the extensive demands of these experiments, the number of datasets we use is naturally limited, and we do not argue that the datasets we used are representative for all web-related graph datasets.
-Similarly, there are additional datasets that could be used to model preferential attachment or homophily, such as the \emph{PAH model} \citep{karimi_homophily_2018} which combines these properties.
-However, we argue that the simple networks that we selected reduce the likelihood of confounding effects, as a combination of mechanics may obfuscate what is really steering predictions of graph learning models.
+\subheader{Limitations.} Our study has several limitations.
+First, we conducted an extensive set of experiments involving thousands of model runs across eight graph characteristics.
+Given the computational demands of these experiments, the number of datasets and graph configurations is necessarily limited, and we do not argue that the selected datasets are representative of all temporal graphs.

-\subheader{Future Work.} While our work evaluates a broad range of graph properties, we do not claim that the set we evaluated is conclusive, and invite the research community to consider additional traits of temporal graphs for evaluation.
-Similarly, our work does not include models for the discrete setting.
-Deploying such models in our framework would be a simple extension that could also uncover more general differences between these kinds of models.
-Further, one could consider different types of networks which are common in web-related contexts, such as heterogenous networks.

-Aside from additions to our framework, future work could pick up on the limitations we found in the ability of models to learn characteristics such as density, direction or recency, and focus on designing models which are able to learn these attributes.